 - describe what constitutes a major or critical incident and explain the role of the FIM within the incident

-- describe the importance of effective liaison and working relationships between the FIM and internal/external partners/stakeholders
+- describe the importance of effective liaison and working relationships between the FIM and internal, external partners and stakeholders

 - explain the handover of duty process